Certora/meridian2024-workshop/README.md

 #### Exercise 0: Warm up

 Let's make sure you are able to run Certora Sunbeam.

-1. We recommend making a python virtual environment first like so:
+Run the following:

 ```
-python -m venv .venv
-source .venv/bin/activate
+cd meridian2024-workshop
+certoraRun confs/setup.conf
 ```

-2. Finally, run `certoraRun confs/setup.conf`.
 You should see an output like so:

 ```
 INFO: Executing build process...